splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 * You control the application build but not the machine or container where the application is running.
 * You're instrumenting a self-contained application.
 See :new-page:`Publish self-contained <https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained>` in the .NET documentation.
-* You want to facilitate developer experimentation with automatic instrumentation through NuGet packages.
+* You want to facilitate developer experimentation with zero-code instrumentation through NuGet packages.
-* You need to solve version conflicts between the dependencies used by the application and the automatic instrumentation.
+* You need to solve version conflicts between the dependencies used by the application and the zero-code instrumentation.

 To install the distribution using the official NuGet packages, see :ref:`otel-dotnet-nuget-pkg`.

 .. note::

-   For advanced configuration of the .NET automatic instrumentation, such as changing trace propagation formats or changing the endpoint URLs, see :ref:`advanced-dotnet-otel-configuration`.
+   For advanced configuration of the .NET zero-code instrumentation, such as changing trace propagation formats or changing the endpoint URLs, see :ref:`advanced-dotnet-otel-configuration`.

 Generate customized instructions using the guided setup
 -------------------------------------------------------